LogoLogo

 Step 5: Automating the Process

-For convenience, you can automate the entire process of building the image, running the container, and interacting with the agent by creating a script.
+For convenience, you can automate the entire process of building the image, running the container, and interacting with the agent system by creating a script.

 Here’s a basic example of an automation script: